Pee-wee Herman: The Pee-wee Herman Show revival

 Paul Reubens confirmed in a January 2009 interview with Swindle magazine that there are indeed negotiations under way for the Pee-wee Herman stage show to return.

 In late 2009, Reubens began promoting his new live stage show.
 He appeared in character as Pee-wee on late night programs including Jimmy Kimmel Live!, The Jay Leno Show, and The Tonight Show with Conan O'Brien.
 Pee-wee would also return for a cameo on the penultimate episode of The Tonight Show with Conan O'Brien as host and during O'Brien's stop at Radio City Music Hall in New York City for The Legally Prohibited from Being Funny on Television Tour.

 Original plans for a November 2009 stage debut were scrapped when demand for tickets prompted a move to a larger theater.
-The Pee-wee Herman Stage Show: The Return opened on January 12, 2010 at Club Nokia in Los Angeles for a limited four-week schedule.
+The Pee-wee Herman Stage Show: The Return opened on January 12, 2010, at Club Nokia in Los Angeles for a limited four-week schedule.
 The show moved to Broadway in New York at the Stephen Sondheim Theatre on November 11, 2010.
-Much like the original stage show, the new production revolves around Pee-wee's desire to fly.
-It boasts 11 actors, 20 puppets and marks the show's first production since 1982.
-The show has employed many of the same set artists and the musical composer from Pee-wee's original stage show as well as some of the original cast members, including Lynne Stewart as Miss Yvonne, John Moody as Mailman Mike and John Paragon as Jambi the Genie.
-Reubens cited his desire to make a film version of Pee-wee's Playhouse as reasoning for the show and expressed a desire to "introduce Pee-wee to the new generation that didn't know about it".della Cava, Marco R. Pee-wee Herman reopens the playhouse for L.A. stage show USA Today (January 5, 2010).
-Retrieved on 1-23-10.
+Much like the original stage show, the new production revolved around Pee-wee's desire to fly.
+It had 11 actors, 20 puppets and marked the show's first production since 1982.
+It employed many of the same set artists and the musical composer from Pee-wee's original stage show as well as some of the original cast members, including Lynne Stewart as Miss Yvonne, John Moody as Mailman Mike and John Paragon as Jambi the Genie.
+Reubens cited his desire to make a film version of Pee-wee's Playhouse and expressed a desire to "introduce Pee-wee to the new generation that didn't know about it".

-Pee-wee's 2010 stage show has received positive reviews from various Los Angeles-based publications, including the Orange County Register, Los Angeles Times and The Hollywood Reporter.
+Pee-wee's 2010 stage show received positive reviews from various Los Angeles–based publications, including the Orange County Register, Los Angeles Times and The Hollywood Reporter.

-To promote his Broadway show, Pee-wee Herman guest starred on the November 1, 2010 edition of WWE Raw at the Nassau Coliseum.
+To promote his Broadway show, Pee-wee Herman guest starred on the November 1, 2010, edition of WWE Raw at the Nassau Coliseum.
 During the program, he participated in backstage antics and had an in-ring confrontation with The Miz and Alex Riley.
-Pee-wee won a Slammy Award for Guest Star Shining Moment of the Year on December 13, 2010 for his appearance.
+Pee-wee won a Slammy Award for Guest Star Shining Moment of the Year on December 13, 2010, for his appearance.
 Pee-wee Herman returned to WWE at WrestleMania XXVII in a segment with The Rock and Gene Okerlund in which he admitted to being John Cena's number one fan.